 Visit the Palatine Chapel

 Start your day at Porta Nuova, more precisely at the Norman Palace which is located right next to Porta Nuova.
 Norman Palace might not ring a bell, but the UNESCO heritage Palatine Chapel therein ensconced probably will.

-The awe-inspiring 12th century Chapel is the quintessential expression of the Arab-Norman cultural meltingpot that characterises much of Sicily.
+The awe-inspiring 12th-century Chapel is the quintessential expression of the Arab-Norman cultural melting pot that characterizes much of Sicily.
 Adorned floor to ceiling with 6000 tiny golden mosaics, depicting various biblical scenes and surprising Muqarnas, this Chapel contains architectural elements similar to those I found while traveling around Iran.

 While the opulence of the Palatine Chapel had me picking up my jaw off the ground, the Norman Palace and the gardens left me decidedly unimpressed.
 Spend the majority of your time in the chapel, whizz through the rest.
 The €/$12 entrance ticket grants you access to the Norman Palace, the Palatine Chapel and the Royal Gardens.

 Skip the line: The Palatine Chapel gets very, very busy in summer.
 Book the Art & Architecture walking tour which also includes the Cathedral of Palermo and the Teatro Massimo and avoid the cue.

 A stone’s throw away from the Palatine Chapel lies the impressive Cathedral of Palermo, an absolute must-see if you have but 1 day in Palermo.
 This monumental building, historically oscillating between Catholicism and Islam, is a physical representation of the complex history of the city.
 Atop the decidedly Moorish structure rest baroque cupolas, a Gothic portal with inscriptions from the Quran and a majestic dome, topped by a cross.